NubeIO/rubix-ce-docs/docs/rubix-ce/setup/host.md

 sidebar_position: 4
 ---

-# Hosts/Rubix-Computes
+# Hosts/Rubix Computes

-A rubix compute (host) is to be added under a supervisor
+A Rubix Compute (host) is to be added under a Supervisor.

 :::caution
 You must have already added a `supervisor`, `location` & `group`, See adding a **[supervisor](supervisor.md)**